 What journalists need now, for the future of journalism, is more support for this kind of infrastructure to deepen and expand sector level sustainability.

 To innovate around collective impact, the journalism world will need philanthropists who understand that collaboration requires resources, not only for the outlets that collaborate, but for the backbone organizations that support these collaborations.
-An increasing number of philanthropists have seized this opportunity afford by networked collaborations: for example the Funders’ Committee for Civic Participation, Public Interest Projects, the Environmental Grantmakers Association, and others.
+An increasing number of philanthropists have seized this opportunity afforded by networked collaborations: for example the Funders’ Committee for Civic Participation, Public Interest Projects, the Environmental Grantmakers Association, and others.
 These funders, understanding the return on investment collective impact offers, have incentivized collaboration among their grantees by funding both the outlets and their supporting organizations.

 I started this series of essays inspired by John Bracken’s question, “Can or should news collaboration be forced by funders?”
 I propose we turn that question on its head.
 Does journalism need funders to invest in strategic horizontal networked collaborations that lead to greater collective impact?
 Without capacity-building dollars for infrastructure, relevant projects that provide critical mass to sustain efforts in aggregate simply will not get off the ground.